-The Hornbill Festival is scheduled in the first week of December, that is, from December 1st to 7th.
-The schedule is designed to evenly distribute fascinating programs throughout the week, which means that there isn't a single boring day here.
-The festival is organized at the Kisama Village which is located at a distance of 10 Kms from the state capital, Kohima.
+The Hornbill Festival 2019 is scheduled in the first week of December, that is, from December 1st to 10th.
+The schedule is designed to evenly distribute fascinating programs throughout the week, which means that there isn’t a single boring day here.
+The festival is organized at the Kisama Heritage Village which is located at a distance of 10 Km from the state capital, Kohima.

-This festival is the grandest, most colurful and sparkling carnival in the whole of north east India.
+Hornbill Festival is not only Nagaland’s grandest, most colurful and sparkling carnival but in the whole of north east region of India.
 It has something or the other in it for every human being.
-Travellers don't need an excuse to soak in new experiences but Hornbill is something you just cannot help falling in love with no matter how inexperienced a traveller you are.
-Let's see what all the festival has to offer to the different kinds of people we come across everyday.
+Travellers don’t need an excuse to soak in new experiences but Hornbill is something you just cannot help falling in love with no matter how inexperienced a traveller you are.
+Let’s see what all the festival has to offer to the different kinds of people we come across everyday.

-Remember: You'll have to buy a ticket to enter the museum.
+Remember: You’ll have to buy a separate ticket to enter the War Memorial museum.

-There is a tiny mall constructed in the form a gorgeous Bamboo Pavilion just so that you could shop to your heart's content.
-You could buy souvenirs for your friends or for yourself just so that the piece is a gentle reminder of your joys at the 'festival of festivals'.
-Naga tribal art is in a class of its own.
+At the festival there is a tiny mall or a flea market of sort constructed in the form a gorgeous Bamboo Pavilion just so that you could shop to your heart’s content.
+You could buy souvenirs for your friends or for yourself just so that the piece is a gentle reminder of your joys at the ‘festival of festivals’.
+Colourful Naga tribal art is in a class of its own.
 It is original and very creative.
 They mostly sell traditional hand-crafted products at the pavilion.
-Wooden decors to ethnic jewellery, the people has much to offer.
+Wooden decors to ethnic jewelry, the people has much to offer.
 Feel free to lose yourself here.

 Remember: Do haggle a bit when you intend to make a purchase.